supposedly/dialect-museum/README.md

 ![Graph of nodes with different colors.
 On the top is a group of three nodes, each of which is linked to each of its two neighbors by an arrow.
 This group is connected to another group of the same sort, except this one has a lot more nodes branching out from the original middle one.
 Lastly, this second group connects to an even-larger third group.
 Going forward, these groups will be called "stages".](https://user-images.githubusercontent.com/32081933/281906398-229ec8cf-65c6-4f15-8b62-39eaccaa72c8.png)

 The input here is the middle node at the very top, which is an object of type "verb".
 That means that any rules that operate on verbs will apply to it.
-Internslly, `verb` nodes also store some important info about themselves: the subject they conjugate for, their
+Internally, `verb` nodes also store some important info about themselves: the subject they conjugate for, their
 [TAM](https://en.wikipedia.org/wiki/TAM) combo (tense, aspect, and mood), and their [root](https://en.wikipedia.org/wiki/Semitic_root) and [measure](https://en.wiktionary.org/wiki/Appendix:Arabic_verbs#Derived_stems).
 For this verb here, that's:

 - **Subject:** They (third-person plural)